bazel-contrib/SIG-rules-authors/go-tutorial.md

 As we mentioned bazel support running code tests, as defined in bazel rules.
 One of the rules from go_rules is go_test.
 Now let's add a test.

-First refactor the func GenerateWord in the Go file pkg/word/generate.go to return a string, rather than printing it.
+First, refactor the func GenerateWord in the Go file pkg/word/generate.go to return a string, rather than printing it.

 Here are the changes: